thepurpleowl/thepurpleowl/README.md

 ### Hi there 👋

 I'm Surya, a M.Tech Research student at [CSA, IISc](https://www.csa.iisc.ac.in/)!
-I live in Bangalore and love building tools.
-You can contact me on my [LinkedIn profile](https://www.linkedin.com/in/suryaprakashsahu/).
+I live in Bangalore and love building things with code.
+You can contact me on [LinkedIn](https://www.linkedin.com/in/suryaprakashsahu/).

 Thanks for stopping by!!